sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/Lexer/readme.md

 ### TODO:

-Markup : - [ ] To make the lexer.py take filenames as arguments from shell to compile tokens on-the-go.
+- [ ] To make the lexer.py take filenames as arguments from shell to compile tokens on-the-go.
   [ ] Execute Multiple files at once?

  Markup : - [ ] An uncompleted task